Miloxer02/Portfolio-Statistics-and-Risk-Analysis.Py/README.md

 ## How To Use

 1. Clone or download
+2. Install Requirements.txt
-2. Open `Config.py` and add your tickers (stooq or yfinance)
+3. Open `Config.py` and add your tickers (stooq or yfinance)
-3. Set your preferred time frame for the data
+4. Set your preferred time frame for the data
-4. Run Main.py
+5. Run Main.py

 ---